Introduction to shell scripting

 -

 If you're using a shared computer or account, control access permissions to important files and folders.
-By managing permissions, you can allow a file to be read but not to be written (hence preventing it from being modified or deleted).
+By managing permissions, you can allow a file to be read but not to written (hence preventing it from being modified or deleted).

 -